-This can help the adults of the house to remain emotionally stable, something that is very important to help the children also to regulate their emotions.
+This activity can help the adults in the house to remain emotionally stable, which is very important to help the children regulate their emotions.

 Do it for a week and if you want you can tell me how it went.
-I'm sure you will see results!
+I'm sure you will see the results!